-Effective at cleansing almost any type of hair without being too harsh.
-Appealing rosemary scent lingers on hair.
-Creamy texture produces ample lather without using too much.
+This sulfate-free shampoo from a trusted brand works well on most hair types.
+Effective at cleaning almost any type of hair without being too harsh.
+After washing an appealing rosemary scent lingers on hair.
+Creamy texture produces ample lather without using too much shampoo.
 Vegan.

-Praised for providing effective yet gentle cleansing without drying or overstripping.
+Praised for providing effective yet gentle cleansing without drying or over stripping.
 Contains keratin protein that helps to strengthen and volumize hair.
 Lathers nicely, and doesn't contain parabens.
+Keeps hair strands from breaking and continues to protect your hair from heat and other issues.

 Consumers with fine hair may find it heavy.
 Scent is a little strong.

 Sulfates are found in countless shampoos because they create plenty of suds and clean your hair thoroughly.
-Unfortunately, all that sudsiness is what strips your hair of its natural oils.
-Sulfates can irritate the scalp, dry out hair, and even damage your tresses with long-term use.
-Which is why more and more consumers are turning to sulfate-free shampoos for relief.
+Unfortunately, all that suds is what strips your hair of its natural oils.
+Sulfates can irritate the scalp, dry out hair, and even damage your tresses, which is why more and more consumers are turning to sulfate-free shampoos.

-But before you decide on a product, there are a few factors to keep in mind.
+Before you decide on a product, there are a few factors to keep in mind.
 First, consider your hair texture — frizzy and kinky hair, which requires extra moisture, is a good candidate for sulfate-free shampoo, while straight, oily hair may not need it.
-Also consider your skin sensitivity and whether your hair is color-treated, as there are sulfate-free shampoos to fit just about every need.
+Also, consider your skin sensitivity and whether your hair is color-treated, as there are sulfate-free shampoos to fit just about every need.

 Sulfates are a kind of surfactant — a substance that reduces the surface tension of the liquid it is dissolved in.
 Since sulfates attract both oil and water, they’re a thorough cleaner for removing dirt, grease, and grime.
 This is why sulfates are so common in many cleaning products, such as detergents, dish soaps, carpet cleaners, and odor and stain removers.